whitingx/books/README.md

 # 📚 Books
 List of books useful to those working in the areas of Product Design &amp; UX.
-Listing take the format of;
+Listings take the format of;

 📘 **Book Title** - *Author*<br />
 🌐 *Book website*<br />